Outing.golf

 The best way to plan a golf trip is to collect budget ranges, dates, and destination preferences before you research a single course.
 Most groups do it backwards — they find a place they love and then discover the group cannot agree on price, dates, or both.
 Getting input first takes one extra step and saves several rounds of backtracking.

 Outing.golf is built around this sequence.
-The organizer creates an outing, the group fills out preferences in a single short flow, and you have everything you need to evaluate real options before anyone has fallen in love with the wrong resort.
+The organizer creates an outing, shares one link, and the group fills out budgets, dates, and preferences in a single short flow — so you can evaluate real options before anyone has fallen in love with the wrong resort.
+It is free for the organizer and the group, and most groups have everyone's answers back within about 24 hours.

 Golf trip planning checklist